OpenWRT Stuff

 Things you should NOT do

 There are a few things you may have heard of that people told you could be done in OpenWRT.
 The most common is increasing transmit power.
 This doesn’t actually increase range.
 It only makes it seem like it increases range.
-The best way to increase range is to buy a better antenna, buy better wifi cards for your computers that connect via wifi or build a parabolic reflector that will focus the radio signal broadcast by your router to whichever direction you choose.
+The best way to increase range is to buy a better antenna, buy better wifi cards for your computers that connect via wifi or build a cheap antenna or reflector that will focus the radio signal broadcast by your router to whichever direction you choose.
+Some old satellite dishes also work well for focusing signals in a particular direction.

 Someone may have also told you to overclock your router.
 This is an easy way to brick it, requiring a JTAG cable to de-brick it.
 There are only a couple safe clock values (depending on your model), the others will leave you with a brick or a dead CPU (due to overheating.)